 Create an Invoice

-With vcita, you can create invoices and send them to your clients.
-You can build an invoice from scratch or use an invoice to collect all your client's due payments at once.
+With the platform, you can create invoices and send them to your clients.
+Build an invoice from scratch or use an invoice to collect all your client's due payments at once.

 Creating an Invoice